The epic tag team of SNIPdaily featured writer Duane Beckett and I return to present to you the best Apple TV+ shows coming in 2020.

-Check out some of the best original TV content Apple is cooking up and readying to debut soon.
+Check out some of the best original shows Apple TV+ is cooking up and readying to debut soon.

 This heroin-addicted criminal opens a health clinic in Mumbai.
 And at this point, I’m visualizing House!
 You know the TV show with Hugh Laurie.
 The drug-addicted bad boy of medicine.
 As you’ve guessed, I’m a fan of House.

 Throw in Charlie Hunnam, the lead from Guy Ritchie’s King Arthur: Legend of the Sword, and on paper I’m all in.